CleanroomMC/cleanroom-website/docs/groovy-script/mods/extendedcrafting/combination_crafting.md

 Converts one main item and any number of additional items into an output itemstack, with a configurable rf cost and consumption per tick amount.

 :::::::::: info Info {id="info"}
-By default, there are no Combination recipes
+By default, there are no Combination recipes.
 ::::::::::

 ## Identifier